Geology Honors, Scholarships & Awards

 • All students with a major GPA of 3.6 or more will automatically receive a "Citation for Outstanding Performance”.

 • Students with a major GPA of 3.6 or more may apply for the “Department Citation”.
 Faculty may also nominate students for this award.
 To apply, send an email to geology-advisors@ucdavis.edu with your full name, graduation term, overall GPA, major GPA (OASIS Degree Worksheets can help calculate this), and a short paragraph describing your involvement in the Geology major.
-These applications are due by March 15th each year.
+These applications are open at the start of Winter quarter and due by March 15th each year.
 This involvement can be defined as, but is not limited to: completing a research project, senior thesis, or internship relating to geology; leadership in a club associated with the Geology major; service as a peer advisor, mentor, or other type of support to other students; service on a committee within the department; or other involvement to the university as a whole.

 • Department of Earth and Planetary Sciences scholarships